Master of Science in Physician Assistant Studies

 Additionally, near the end of the clinical phase, students will participate in an intensive board review course to better prepare for the Physician Assistant National Certifying Examination (PANCE) and clinical practice.

 Students are required to complete all 11 clinical rotations.
 Students will be expected to travel to various rotation sites.
-While the majority of the clinical sites are in state, some may require travel out of state.
+While the majority of the clinical sites are in Central Ohio, some may require travel throughout the state and rarely beyond.
 Students are responsible for all travel expenses (e.g., housing , travel and food) to and from their assigned clinical rotation site.
-All rotation assignments are determined by the program.
+The program determines all rotation assignments.
 Students are not required to provide or solicit clinical sites or preceptors.

 Physician Assistant Studies